jke1968/Cpp_Basics_Nov25/README.md

-Examples to illustrate basic feautures of the C++ language
+Examples to illustrate basic features of the C++ language